Cloverdale, California: Government

 According to the California Secretary of State, as of February 10, 2019, Cloverdale has 4,745 registered voters.
 Of those, 2,293 (48.3%) are registered Democrats, 994 (20.9%) are registered Republicans, and 1,194 (25.2%) have declined to state a political party.

 Infrastructure

 Transportation

 Cloverdale is at the junction of U.S. 101 and State Route 128.
 The city operates Cloverdale Transit and Cloverdale Municipal Airport.
 Inter-city transit is provided by Sonoma County Transit.

-Plans to extend Sonoma–Marin Area Rail Transit (SMART), a commuter rail service in Sonoma and Marin counties, from its current northern terminus in Santa Rosa to Cloverdale will link the town to a bay ferry terminal in Larkspur.
+Plans to extend Sonoma–Marin Area Rail Transit (SMART), a commuter rail service in Sonoma and Marin counties, from its current northern terminus in Windsor, California to Cloverdale will link the town to a bay ferry terminal in Larkspur.
 A train station for this purpose already exists on the town's south side.
+Long range County plans include eventually extending the SMART train to Cloverdale.

+Education

+The school district is Cloverdale Unified School District.